A world modelforstreaming reality

 Belief evolving under an environment, not in isolation.

-Dynamics grounded in the conservation and symmetry principles physics relies on.
+Dynamics grounded in the conservation principles physics relies on.

 Measuring whether our distributions over futures are honest — not just plausible.

-Can a single formalism unify how we model reality?
+Can a single formalism unify how we model streaming reality?

-The near-term work is concrete: a streaming world model that predicts well and knows what it doesn't know.
-The longer aim is more ambitious — and we treat it as a question to be earned, not claimed.
+The near-term work is concrete — and scored.
+The longer aim is more ambitious: a Grand Unified World Model.
+We treat it as a question to be earned, not claimed.

 An independent research program founded in 2026 — publishing openly, building open tools, and collaborating with researchers in world models, quantum information, and computational physics.